Siyar Doldur

-Siyar Doldur (Şiyar Doldur; born 29 January 2000) is a Swiss professional footballer who plays as a midfielder for Bellinzona on loan from Sion.
+Siyar Doldur (Şiyar Doldur; born 29 January 2000) is a Swiss professional footballer who plays as a midfielder for Sion.

 Career

 Doldur joined FC Sion in 2017, and his began his senior career with successive loans to Bellinzona and Chiasso.
 He made his professional debut with Sion in a 4–2 Swiss Super League loss to FC Basel 1893 on 9 December 2020.

 On 27 August 2022, Doldur returned to Bellinzona on a new loan.

 Personal life

 Born in Switzerland, Doldur is of Turkish descent.